tranvantruonggit/tranvantruonggit.github.io/_posts/2023-08-15-Diffie-Hellman-key-exchange-with-color.md

 </table>

 Then, looking at the table, we can see that all 3 options produce a viable way to do the DH key exchange using color, here are some of the observations:
 * We see that Alice and Bob can create the identical color, or nearly indentical color as as shared secret.
-There are the minor devitation in some cases (like the `Near white` case of the Avarage blending), this is simply the rounding error when the operation involve the number devision.
+There are the minor deviation in some cases (like the `Near white` case of the Avarage blending), this is simply the rounding error when the operation involve the number division.
-* For the Addictive blending, though the shared secret color can be obtained by both Alice and Bob, we can see that it indeed saturated to White color.
-Similarly, for the Multiply blending, the result can be quickly saturarted to Black color, thought it is not as easy as white color, but from the human eyes resolution, the difference betwene black and near black color is negligible.
+* For the Addictive blending, the shared secret color can be obtained by both Alice and Bob, we can see that it indeed saturated to White color.
+Similarly, for the Multiply blending, the result can be quickly saturarted to Black color, though it is not as easy as white color, but from the human eyes resolution, the difference betwene black and near black color is negligible.
 * If you are a good person in distinguishing color, you can see the final shared secret having some correlation with the public color.